Understanding Life Insurance Premiums

 Once you have a general idea of your needs, you can compare policies and premiums side by side.
 Many companies (like Ethos) offer instant online quotes with no medical exam - just a few health questions, making it easy to explore options without pressure.

 Not usually.
-Most term life policies have level premiums, which means your rate stays the same for the entire term (e.g., 10, 20, or 30 years).
+If you own a term life policy, it usually has level premiums, which means your rate stays the same for the entire term (e.g., 10, 20, or 30 years).
 However, if you renew after the term ends, premiums often increase significantly year by year.
+In the case of permanent policies, premiums usually stay fixed for whole life insurance but may increase or decrease for universal life policies, depending on the various factors.

 It depends on the insurer.
 Some providers allow credit card payments, especially for the first premium, while others prefer bank transfers or checks.
 Ethos, for example, allows digital payment methods, which may include credit cards for certain carriers.